manulari/rollingpointat/_pages_en/en-kurse.md

 with **maRia Probst and Christian Apschner (alternating)**\
 *open level*\
 **Do 18.30 – 20.30**, 22.9.2022 - 2.2.2023 (ca. 15x)\
-Turnsaal VS Einsiedlergasse 7, 1050 Wien
+Turnsaal VS Gilgegasse 12, 1090 Wien

 3-D coordination for Contact Improvisation\
 Elements of Yoga, Qi Gong, Mentastics and Contemporary Dance\